Elton360/Oware/README.md

 ## Installation
-Until Full Completion, Oware will remain offline.
+Until Full Completion, Oware will remain offline (a live demo can be found at eltonlucien.com/oware/index.html).
 Feel free to clone this repository and run it on a local machine.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.